sam-ka/sam-ka/README.md

-Hi, !'m @sam-ka.
-I live in Kuwait and work at Kutometa SPC.
+Hi, I'm @sam-ka.
+I live in Kuwait and I work at Kutometa Technologies, Kuwait 🏖️